They fought with Britain and US in Afghanistan – now Taliban is taking its revenge

 Despite understanding this danger, the government announced the closure of two resettlement schemes – open to those seeking sanctuary in Britain from Afghanistan – in July with no prior warning, prompting fears many would be left exposed.

-As of October this year, there were an estimated 4,200 applicants and their family members who are eligible to come to the UK under the MoD’s flagship Arap resettlement scheme still awaiting relocation.
+As of October this year, there were an estimated 4,200 applicants and their family members who are eligible to come to the UK under the MoD’s flagship Afghan Relocations and Assistance Policy (Arap) resettlement scheme still awaiting relocation.

-Lib Dem MP and chair of the APPG for Afghan women and girls, Wendy Chamberlain, said the findings were “absolutely horrendous” and called on ministers to revisit the decision to close the UK’s resettlement schemes to new applicants.
+Liberal Democrat MP and chair of the all-party parliamentary group for Afghan women and girls, Wendy Chamberlain, said the findings were “absolutely horrendous” and called on ministers to revisit the decision to close the UK’s resettlement schemes to new applicants.

 Major General Charlie Herbert, who worked alongside the Triples, described it as “reprehensible” that UK government delays in granting eligibility and visas “have enabled the Taliban to wreak revenge on them since 2021”.
 He added: “The relocation of those eligible Afghans who supported us between 2001 and 2021 has been a long story of poor policy decisions, failed promises and ineffective delivery by successive governments.”